dupidog/nas-webplay/README.md

 ##Usage:
 1. Put the files to rootdir/subdir of your webserver, turn on cgi function.
-2. Set the ROOTDIR and SUBROOTDIR in the index.cgi.
+2. Edit the ROOTDIR and SUBROOTDIR(if you want) in the index.cgi to point to your video directory.
 3. Enjoy.

 ##Demo Site: